|

 arm, and the head flared into a massive knob that Jack thought looked

-surprisingly like a pale, fleshy gasline filter from an old car.
+surprisingly like a pale, fleshy gasline filter from an car.

 The mel Centaur was clearly enjoying what she was doing, because his body